The Better food journey

 Invite and encourage diversity of action

 The first clue comes from the attempt to bring together the diversity of action across the food system.
 There are hundreds of possibilities for change across food systems; indeed, the challenge is knowing where to stop.
 The pre-summit process invited people to submit the actions they think really mattered - which they did in spades.
-1,200 ideas were received by the five Action Tracks alone, most of them building on experience of actions already being taken.
+2,200 ideas were received by the five Action Tracks alone, most of them building on experience of actions already being taken.
 It was a way of meeting people where they are across the broad scope of food systems, accepting they all have a place.
-Actions were also discussed at the 850 independent food system dialogues (involving 41,000 people) – which concluded that this diversity needs to be valued (read more in this excellent report).
+Actions were also discussed at the national food systems dialogues and 850 independent food system dialogues (involving 41,000 people) – which concluded that this diversity needs to be valued (read more in this excellent report).
 The “global conversation” envisioned by Summit Envoy Dr Agnes Kalibata had clearly been well and truly sparked among people taking action in different parts of the system.

 Things got a lot more difficult, though, when trying to narrow down the hundreds of ideas into a smaller number of “game changing” actions for impact at scale.
 Coming to agreement about a short list of the most important actions proved tough.
 The lesson I take from this, rightly or wrongly, is that accelerating action into the future means actively encouraging diversity as the way forward, not trying to narrow it down.
 It means governance needs to provide a home for them all.
 At the country and sub-country level, that means capturing and building on the diversity of all the things that are already going on, identifying the “leverage points” and new innovations needed to maximise impact, and “conducting” them all to play to the same tune.